boytchev/map/README.md

 The library is implemented as a single `maps.js` file.
 It is initialized by generating an instance of the class `Map`.
+This instance is used to get a list of regions' names, the outline and the 3D shape of each region.

 ```javascript
 new Map( xmlFilename, drawMap, options );